-Г Roofing including roof space and reasonable to do so.
-The roof is of pitched design and clad externally with slates incorporating a flat central platform which is presumably overlaid with a bituminous felt or similar material.
+Poofing including roof cases and mass making to do as Roofing including roof space and reasonable to do so.
+The roof is of multi-pitched design and clad externally with slates.
+The dormer projections are clad with slates.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of cast iron construction.
+Gutters and downpipes are a mixture of cast iron and PVC construction.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of traditional solid stone construction.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+West-seed to the seed to the s Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of PVC casement design and double glazed.
+Windows are of aluminium sash-and-case design and double glazed.
 The entrance door to the property is of timber construction.
 External decorations Visually inspected.
 The external timbers and rainwater fittings are painted.
-Conservatories / porches Not applicable.
-Communal areas Circulation areas visually inspected.
-There is a common stair and landing with secure entry phone system.
-The communal doors are of timber construction.
-There is a glazed cupola at the top of the communal stair.
-Garages and permanent outbuildings Not applicable.
-Outside areas and boundaries Visually inspected.
-The property benefits from communal grounds to the rear.
-Site boundaries are well defined and are of stone and timber construction with metal railings.
+Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+Catalana al cata al la pour la catalana The property benefits from private garden grounds to the front and rear.
+Site boundaries are well defined and are of stone and timber construction.
 Ceilings Visually inspected from floor level.
-The ceilings are of lath-and-plaster and plasterboard construction.
-Internal walls Visually inspected from floor level.
+The ceilings are of lath and plaster and plasterboard construction.

+Into well wells Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of plastered masonry, lath-and-plaster and plasterboard construction.
+The internal walls are of plastered masonry and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of suspended timber construction with areas fitted floor coverings.
+The flooring is of solid construction at the ground floor entrance and suspended timber construction at first floor and attic level with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors, skirtings etc. are of timber construction.
-The Kitchen is fitted with base and wall mounted units and worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire located within the Living Room.
-All other original fireplaces have been sealed.
+The internal doors, skirtings etc are of timber construction.
+The kitchen is fitted with base and wall mounted units and worktop surfaces.
+Chimney breasts and fireplaces Visually inspected. onlinely broades and inclined No testing of the flues or fittings was carried out.
+All original fireplaces have been sealed.
+All original ineplaces have been sealed.
 Internal decorations Visually inspected.
 Internal decorative finishes are painted and papered.
-Cellars Not applicable.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There is a cellar located at ground level, however, it should be noted that our inspection was limited due to the presence of stored items.